praveenprakash/praveenprakash.github.io/_posts/2024-09-14-Time in a bottle.markdown

 title: Time in a bottle
 ---

+Empty nest is real and for sure it feels empty.<br/>
-Time flies so fast, time has to be frozen or saved in a bottle.
+Time flies so fast, has to be saved in a bottle.

 <div class="video-container">
   <iframe